NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     this value, and adjust instead ``--tri-weight``.

 --camera-position-uncertainty <string (default: "")>
-    A list having on each line the image name and the horizontal and vertical camera position uncertainty (1 sigma, in meters).
+    A file having on each line the image name and the horizontal and vertical camera position uncertainty (1 sigma, in meters).
 This strongly constrains the movement of cameras to within the given values, potentially at the expense of accuracy.
 See :numref:`ba_cam_constraints` for details.